Aging Generations and the Transformation Narrative

 You’ll leave this presentation well informed about how you can improve marketing communications, product and service development, nonprofit value and public policies.
 It’s not an overstatement to conclude that the next few chapters of western society will include Baby Boomers as leading protagonists, while Generation Reinvention continues to change the meaning of business, marketing, aging and consumerism.

-BOOMERS: Transformation of End of Life
+Transformation of the Spiritual Journey and End of Life

 Baby Boomers have changed every lifestage they’ve occupied.